ujjwalvivek/portfolio/public/posts/ideas.md

 Title: Piracy Saved Me

 Sounds clickbaity.
 Is actually profound.
 Talk about access, empathy, learning.
-Why piracy isn’t evil — it’s a signal.
+Why piracy isn't evil — it's a signal.

 log_0012_darknet_tools.md
 Title: Tools of the Hidden Web

 Companion to 0001.
 Less reflective, more technical.
 Focused on what you learned, used, and respected.

+Turn these into logs:
+- “Blur Layers vs WebKit: The Real Boss Fight”
+- “Should I Respect prefers-reduced-motion?
+(Yes.
+Here's How.)”
+- “I Wrote My Posts Like Commits.
+Here’s What Broke.”
+- “Designing for Chaos — and Then Dialing It Back”

+Shipped v1.1 — made it less dizzy, more real.
+“Y’all gave feedback.
+Some roasted.
+Some helped.
+I listened.
+Here's what changed.”
+“v1.1 Patch Notes: What 71,000 devs taught me about chaos, motion sickness, and building too close to the sun.”